Thomas A. Keiser, Ph.D.Department Chair; Associate Professor, Biblical Studies & Christian Ministry757.352.4047contact me

 “Excellence in teaching has a purpose which is consistent with the nature and purpose of God and proceeds with a focus upon clearly defined demonstrable objectives, in dependence upon the guidance and direction of the Holy Spirit, through an individual who possesses a clear sense of calling to loving service through teaching,” says Keiser.

 Keiser loves studying Scripture from the original languages, and then teaching students to better understand Scripture and its call upon our lives.
-He lives in Chesapeake with his wife; and has three grown children and three grandsons.
+He lives in Chesapeake with his wife; and has three grown children and four grandchildren.
 In his spare time, he enjoys exercising and lifting weights; various sports, completing home repair and improvement projects, and working on his 1963 Buick Riviera.